Poems and Ballads

 Poems and Ballads I caused a sensation when it was first published in 1866, especially the poems written in homage of Sappho of Lesbos such as "Anactoria" and "Sapphics".
 Other poems in this volume such as "The Leper," "Les Noyades," "Laus Veneris," and "St Dorothy" evoke a Victorian fascination with the Middle Ages, and are explicitly medieval in style, tone and construction.
 Also featured in this volume are "Hymn to Proserpine", "The Triumph of Time" and "Dolores (Notre-Dame des Sept Douleurs)".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Poems and Ballads" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Poems and Ballads" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools